Diversity & Inclusion Small Grants Program

 Staff (including professional staff) and students from diverse religious, cultural, linguistic, socioeconomic and geographic backgrounds, people with disability, Indigenous Australians and LGBTIQA+ staff and students are especially encouraged to apply.

-Type of events encouraged
+Types of initiatives encouraged

-Cost covered by the grant
+Costs covered by the grant

 • Venue and equipment hire